Controversial Indonesian defense minister wins presidential election - ExBulletin

 6 SAVED AFTER BOAT CARRYING DOZENS OF ROHINGYA MUSLIM MIGRANTS CHAVRE TO INDONESIA

 “The elections are over,” he said at a press conference.
 “We call on all Indonesians to look to the future together.
-We must unite and join hands because our challenges as a nation are very great.”
+We must come together and join hands because our challenges as a nation are very great.

 Nearly 5,000 police officers were on alert in Jakarta, the capital, anticipating protests by supporters of losing candidates.
 The headquarters of the electoral commissions were barricaded with barbed wire.